marcj/angular-desktop-ui/packages/angular-test/src/assets/docs/welcome.md

 </p>

 <p>
-    This is a Typescript library offering you desktop UI widgets in Angular 7+.
-It's mostly targeted at Electron user or web applications that want to behave and look like native desktop applications.
+    This is a Typescript library offering you desktop UI widgets in Angular 9+ Ivy only and Electron framework integration.
+    It's mostly targeted at web applications that want to behave and look like native desktop applications.
 </p>

 <p>